-Top 10 Mila Kunis movies available to stream right now (December 2019)
+Top 10 Mila Kunis movies and shows available to stream (October 2020)

 In this original, Kunis’ Amy has had it with comparing herself to other moms and trying to be perfect.
 She lets loose, flaws and all, and despite some zany comedic situations, there’s a genuine weight to Bad Moms.

 It’s a surprisingly heartfelt hit, and if you haven’t seen it yet, definitely give it a shot.
 In addition to Mila Kunis, Christina Applegate, and Jada Pinkett Smith all shine in supporting roles.

 #4.
 Ted (Peacock)

 This Seth MacFarlane creation stars Kunis and Wahlberg as a couple whose relationship is strained by a living, talking teddy bear named Ted.

 Fans of MacFarlane’s off-the-wall, irreverent and tangential comedy will love this film.
 Ted did well at the box office and with critics, so check it out while you can.